mpaperno/skia-canvas/README.md

   - [`draw`][draw] fires immediately after `frame` and **clears the canvas** of any window that has event handlers for it

 To create a ‘flipbook’ animation (in which the screen is fully redrawn in each pass), your best choice is set up an event handler for the `draw` event.
 Since `draw` automatically erases the canvas before your code begins to run, you can presume a clean slate each time.
-The event object passed as an argument to your handler contains a propery called `frame` which will increment by one each time you draw (making it handy for advancing the ‘state’ of your animation):
+The event object passed as an argument to your handler contains a property called `frame` which will increment by one each time you draw (making it handy for advancing the ‘state’ of your animation):

 ```js
 let win = new Window(300, 300, {background:'red'}),